Collaborative Law Solicitors

 A typical collaborative law session will last around two hours and it is normal to leave at least a week between sessions to give both parties time to reflect and gather any additional information needed for the next session.

 We will be able to provide you with an estimate of the likely costs at our first meeting, although the total cost will depend on a number of things, including the complexity of the issues and the level of agreement.
-We aim to offer fixed fees in some cases, giving you certainty over the costs involved in dealing with your divorce.
-We can typically agree a fixed fee for each collaborative law meeting and additional services, such as applying for a consent order to make your agreement legally binding.

 Collaborative law can be used effectively for most separations, but it is most commonly used where there are complicated issues around your finances and/or children to deal with.
 This is because the process gives you the support of your own legally trained representative and other professional experts to help unpick more challenging issues.

 If the issues you need to sort out are relatively straightforward, family mediation may be a more appropriate option.
+This can be organised through your family solicitor.

 Collaborative law may not be appropriate where the relationship between you and your former partner has become very acrimonious or in cases involving domestic abuse.